 - Copywriter, Bailey Lauerman - Omaha NE

-- Intern, Cannes International Film Festival - Cannes, France ZZ
+- Intern, Cannes International Film Festival - Cannes, France

 - Film & Image Collection Intern, Nebraska Historical Society - Lincoln NE